ministryofjustice/hmpps-ppud-automation-api/README.md

 it uses Selenium to automate the PPUD UI in order to perform its operations.

 ## Environment Variables

 The project uses the following environment variables, which need to be set in order to run the tests or run the application.

 * PPUD_USERNAME - your username for logging in to PPUD.
 For the Internal Test instance of PPUD, the user should belong to the Recall 1 team and be Level 5.
 * PPUD_PASSWORD - password for your PPUD account
+* PPUD_ADMIN_USERNAME - a username for logging in to PPUD to perform admin functions such as retrieving reference data values.
+For the Internal Test instance of PPUD, the user can be the same as the non-admin user.
+* PPUD_ADMIN_PASSWORD - password for admin PPUD account

 The following additional environment variables can be used if required.

 * PPUD_URL - the URL of the PPUD application.
 If not set, defaults to "https://internaltest.ppud.justice.gov.uk"
 * AUTOMATION_HEADLESS - set this to false if you want to view browser interactions.
 If not set, defaults to true.

-## Users
-A user has been set up in the PPUD Internal Test instance that is used for tests in the pipelines.

-The user is `car_test`

-Username and password for this user are set in the CircleCI environment variables.

 ## Running Local Instance

 Run the following to start Redis for caching

 ```
 docker-compose up redis
 ```